First Saturday of each month, Aug to May (2nd Saturday in January)

 DO NOT bring any gloves to our hive site as this can spread disease.**Cancellations will be posted to the website so please check if you are unsure, or you are welcome to phone a committee member to confirm**

 The main events at our Club are the regular Field Day meetings.
-These are usually held in the afternoon of the first Saturday of the month at the Club Site in Cashmere, just to the south of Christchurch.
+These are usually held in the morning of the first Saturday of the month at the Club Site in Cashmere, just to the south of Christchurch.
 The Field Days provide an opportunity to:

 - get together with other beekeepers and club members